DiamondDevelop/whack-a-monster/README.md

 }
 ```

-**Hint:**  If you get stuck, study the  [classList MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) and see how `classList.toggle()` is used in [ this REPL](https://replit.com/@thinkful/chooseHole#script.js).

 #### 2. `showAndHide(hole)`

 The purpose of this function is to show and hide the mole given a delay time and the hole where the mole is hidden.
-You'll need to call the `toggleVisibility()` function that you just created.
+The `toggleVisibility()` function is called that I just created.
 First, call the function so that it adds the `show` class.
 Then, inside the `setTimeout()`, the `toggleVisibility()` function will also need to be called so that it removes the `show` class.
-You will also need to set the delay that is given as a parameter.
+Set the delay that is given as a parameter.

 ```js
 function showAndHide(hole, delay){